It is the responsibility for each Captain & team members to understand & abide by the tournament rules listed below:

 - All boats must carry a Coast Guard approved flotation device for each person on their vessel plus an approved EPIRB and/or PLB plus an approved fire extinguisher and all other safety devices required by the Coast Guard.
 Go to http://myfwc.com/boating/safety-education/equipment/ for current Coast Guard regulations.

 - A team may request to use a back up boat.
-The change in boat must be submitted in writing at least 1 days prior to the affected tournament & approved by the committee.
+The change in boat must be submitted to the tournament director & approved by the committee.

 - If an approved Team Boat experiences mechanical issues on their approved boat they may request to use a back up boat up until the shot gun start.
 If the team boat breaks down after the shot gun start they will not be allowed to fish that event.
 If a break down occurs the morning of the tournament but occurs prior to the shot gun start, the team may call the Tournament Director and request a boat change and a late check out.

 - The Tournament Director will announce any alternate fishing dates if weather or another Act of God should affect fishing conditions.

 - If a tournament has to be postponed due to inclement weather, the alternative fish date will be that Sunday following.
 If Sunday is unfishable due to weather, then an alternate date will be selected by the Tournament Committee and forwarded to all teams as soon as possible.